 When creating a long term (100 year or more) design for housing, consideration for low cost long – term purchase, serviceability, usability, change of units and even houses or total community relocation has to be part of the formula.
 DLS, Durable Living Systems is a housing and community development management company bringing together cities, towns, counties, communities and states to create low cost and homeless rotational housing and communities.

 Today there are several blended solutions to help people in poverty, people losing or have lost their homes and those people that are living on the streets of America.
 Rotational housing is designed as one part of the solution to help people in many homeless situations.
-The categories of people in poverty existing in day to day or permanent homeless are the elderly poor and the non-active disabled poor that need long term housing, food and healthcare.
+The categories of people in poverty existing in day to day or permanent homelessness are the elderly poor and the non-active disabled poor that need long term housing, food and healthcare.
 Other groups are the people that want to return to a more functional life but have lost all or most of their income, and those people that are coming out of a successful drug rehab program and have no income.
 Additionally, there are people that are currently living on the streets that require hospitalization and full-time care.

-DLS Clients; cities, towns, groups, counties and states may or may not have a housing solution for the homeless.
+DLS Clients; Cities, towns, groups, counties and states may or may not have a housing solution for the homeless.
 DLS offers a manufactured home solution, community creation and financing for major homeless housing programs.

 Ten to five thousand homes can be located on a prepared property.
 When designing the community, it is important to understand that the need for streets are of a lesser degree because fire access is not a major problem with DLS homes as they are fireproof.
 Concrete home placement pads must be be poured so that each home has a strong foundation as seen in other manufactured home parks.
 There are needs for community pathways and access clearance for trucks to move homes into and/or out of the community when needed.
-For larger communities it maybe necessary to have additional manufactured building for food – pantries, medical facilities and education rooms and job centers.
+For larger communities it may be necessary to have additional manufactured buildings for food – pantries, medical facilities and education rooms and job centers.

 DLS chooses only the best possible vendors to produce the ConTec concrete panel homes and all of the cabinets, counters, systems, electronics and furnishings.
 DLS ConTec homes are self-contained and are designed to retain their value because of their long life unlike any other manufactured homes.
 ConTec homes are engineered to not only last but also to incorporate electronics, such as environmental controls, solar power generation and energy storage systems.
 ConTec homes are created with a vision for the future so that their software can be easily updated and hardware can be diagnosed without visiting the home requiring less operating and support expense.